Optimizing Alerts with Conditions

 Price Alerts

-• With Conditions: Set a condition for alerts only if the price drops below $70.
-Added Text is less than 70.
+• With Conditions: Alert only when the price drops below your threshold—for example, notify when an $80 item falls below $70 using: Added Text is less than 70

 Keyword Monitoring